Yejashi/obsidianNotes/Research/LLVM/Compiler Assisted Performance Analysis.md

 For large programs, the output of `-Rpass` is too noisy and unstructured.
 On top of that, messages don't appear in any particular order.

+### How can this information become accessible and actionable?